 Thanks to a partnership with HP, Sorbonne University is able to offer all students help in acquiring computer equipment through the establishment of a dedicated store:

 - Immediate upfront discounts of 10-25% off all equipment in the online store.

 - Vouchers allocated to beneficiaries of level 6 or 7 scholarships (or the equivalent social situation) for free equipment.

 Read the process for applying on our 'Grants and financial assistance' page.

-In addition to tests carried out in private laboratories, the City of Paris and the Regional Health Agency are offering free testing facilities, including for people without social security.
+In addition to tests carried out in private laboratories, the City of Paris and the Regional Health Agency are offering free testing facilities, including for people without national health insurance.

 Go to the 'Where to get free testing in Paris' section in your digital student guide.

 - At the Service Universitaire de Médecine Prévention et Promotion de Sorbonne Université (SUMPPS) from Monday to Thursday from 3:00 p.m. to 4:00 p.m. and on Fridays from 1:00 p.m. to 4:00 p.m., 15 rue de l'Ecole-de-Médecine, staircase G, 3rd floor, 75006.

 - On the Pitié campus of the Faculty of Medicine, every Tuesday from 1:00 pm to 4:00 pm and Fridays from 1:00 pm to 4:00 pm, office 27 of the Student Life Services, 91 Bd de l'Hôpital 75013.